 Paul Butler, co-owner of NCMG, has been guiding in the North Cascades for over 17 years.
 His experience has been a combination of private guiding and working as a Chief Instructor for the Pacific Crest Outward Bound School.
 His passion for climbing has led to adventures all over the western United States as well as abroad in Ecuador, Patagonia and the Alps.
 He is a level III PSIA certified Nordic and backcountry ski guide.

 Joshua Cole, a co-owner of NCMG, has been adventuring in the mountains for more than 18 years, and guiding for 11.
 He has climbed and skied extensively in the North Cascades, Swiss Alps, Italian Dolomites, Sierra Nevada, New Zealand and the ranges of SW Montana.
 Josh has given trainings and presentations on wilderness risk management to numerous organizations and is a lead instructor for Wilderness Medicine Training Center.
 Josh has worked as a professional ski patroller in Montana and New Zealand, and has a former life as a geologist.
 Josh works in the North Cascades as a ski, alpine and rock guide for NCMG.
-Josh is an AMGA Certified Ski Guide, Single-Pitch Instructor and is working towards his AMGA certification in the rock, ski and alpine disciplines.
+Josh is an AMGA Certified Ski Guide, Single-Pitch Instructor and is working towards his AMGA certification in the rock and alpine disciplines.
 In addition to his Ski Guide and SPI Certification he has taken the Rock Guide and Advanced Rock Guide Course as well as the Alpine Guide Course.

 Tim Connelly has been around the world block a few times and with his 13 years of mountain guiding, he has found himself helping people fulfill their dreams from Alaska to Patagonia, from the Himalaya to the Alps to Antarctica with many a stop in between.
 Tim is a fully licensed IFMGA and the 2006 recipient of the AMGA’s Outstanding Guide of the Year’ award.
 Tim is recognized throughout the guiding world for his expertise and passion for the peoples and experiences to be had in the mountains.
 Tim speaks French and Spanish.
 Tim works as a ski and climbing guide in the European Alps for NCMG.